-Donald Trump's Tweet About "Fake News" After CNN Got An Apparent Explosive Device Is Not OK
+Trump's Tweet After CNN Was Sent An Apparent Explosive Device Is So Inappropriate

 People were glued to the news on Wednesday, Oct.
 24 as reported suspicious packages were sent to the homes of notable public figures and to news outlet CNN.
 After the evacuation of the Time Warner Building in New York City, where CNN headquarters are located, it was clear that a threat to the media had been made.
 While the president initially denounced the apparent attempted attack, he didn't stay on that diplomatic note for long.
 Donald Trump's tweet about fake news after CNN received "apparent explosive devices" sends the wrong message, and it's so not OK.
 Elite Daily reached out to the White House for additional comment, but did not immediately hear back.